 The Learning Support Assistant (LSA) works with students with SEND in and out of the classroom.
 Supporting academically, physically and mentally; the students wellbeing, social development and focus within the classroom are all supported.
 This could be in the form of gentle and occasional prompts within the lesson to correct focus to being seated next to a student to physically support them access the curriculum and work set by the teacher.

 LSAs are much more nomadic than other support staff and will often support a range of students throughout the school, working across multiple classes and years over the week.
 LSAs at SJB are broadly linked to year groups and to subjects and will work in all types of lessons.
-It is rare that LSAs work one-to-one with individuals.
+It is extremely rare that LSAs work one-to-one with individuals or for individuals to have full-time support during the school day.